irmen/prog8/docs/source/programming.rst

 P_irqd(bit)
     Set (or clear) the CPU status register Interrupt Disable flag.
 No result value.
     (translated into ``SEI`` or ``CLI`` cpu instruction)

+@todo remove P_carry and P_irqd as functions and turn them into assignments instead (allowing only 0 or 1 as value)